grohiro/php-crontab/README.md

 # php-crontab

 php-crontab manipulates crontab entry via PHP.
-You can use this library To add and update save crontab entries.
+You can use this library to add and update, save crontab entries.

 ## Install